curiousoffice/playbook/README.rst

 Standups
 --------

-During the morning, every project team get together for 15 minutes.
+Every morning morning, each project team gets together for 15 minutes.
-We say what we did yesterday, what we're going to do today, and expose blockers.
+We talk about what we did yesterday, what we're going to do today, and expose blockers.
-We immediately resolve blockers together or help the person after standup.
+We immediately resolve blockers together or help the person in need following the standup.

 We do this in order to:

-- See each other face-to-face.
+- See each other face-to-face
-- Learn what others are doing so you can help them.
+- Learn what others are doing in order to help them
-- Build accountability and trust.
+- Build accountability and trust

 Tasks
 -----

-We have used Redmine, JIRA, Pivotal Tracker, Asana, Trello and other task management systems over the years.
-The following section details a process using JIRA but the overall process remains relatively similar across different systems.
+We have used Redmine, JIRA, Pivotal Tracker, Asana, Trello, and other task management systems over the years.
+The following section details a process that uses JIRA, however the overall process remains relatively the same if other tools are used instead.
 No two products are the same, so flexibility in the product development process is important.
 JIRA responds well to changing the structure of the process "on the fly."

-In any task management system, it's important to have a view into the product development process.
-The Current Sprint is the single prioritized list to which the product team refers in order to know what to work on next.
+In any task management system, it's important to have a clear understanding of the product development process.
+The Current Sprint is the only prioritized list to which the product team should refer to in order to know what to work on next.
 It represents two weeks of work.
 A story represents a job story, bug fix, engineering task, or general todo.
-They start out as a simple idea, 1-2 sentences long.
-Detail is added, explaining why (from a business perspective) we're focusing on it, descriptive wireframes and maybe notes on suggested implementation, sometimes is good idea including the acceptance criteria of the story.
+Stories start out as a simple idea, 1-2 sentences long.
+Detail is then added, including descriptive wireframes and explaining why (from a business perspective) we are focusing on it.
+Notes on suggested implementation are often added, and at times it is also a good idea to include the acceptance criteria of the story.

 Once the stories in the Sprint have been prioritized and vetted, they are ready for design and development.
 A designer or developer "puts their face on it" by